Options we are considering

 Resilience

-We will explore flood resilience alongside Option Purple or Option Orange in areas that would not benefit from the options themselves.
+We will explore flood resilience alongside Option Purple or Option Orange in areas that would not directly benefit from the options themselves.
 There are many different types of flood resilience including:

 - Assessing if existing infrastructure can be improved.